 Your NTS allows you to start scheduling your exams.
 You can sit for the exam parts in any sequence so you can plan your reviews to coincide with your exam scheduling.
 The most efficient approach is to sit for two parts in each exam window; however, exam fees paid for parts not taken are not refundable.
 Exam times are scheduled with Prometric and can be set up online at www.prometric.com/cpa.
 You can take the exam at a site in Abilene, Amarillo, Austin, Beaumont, Corpus Christi, Dallas, El Paso, Fort Worth/Bedford, Houston, Houston/Clear Lake, Kingwood, Lubbock, McAllen, Midland, San Antonio, Tyler, Waco, Wichita Falls, or any other Prometric location that is convenient to you.

 Texas CPA Exam Requirements exam fees

-Special Fees: $20.00 per part eligibility application fee each time you sit.
+$10.00 per part eligibility application fee per section.

 Texas CPA Exam Requirements state board contacts

 Austin, TX 78701-3900